wp-plugins/themedy-widgets/readme.txt

 3. Go to the WordPress widget section to find your new widgets!

 == Changelog ==

+= 1.0.1 =
+* Add more checks to decide which widgets to activate

 = 1.0 =
 * First release.